sadmani/portfolio/_projects/COP.md

 * **Durable:**

-	It should withstand a minimum about 6 months of every day use or be cheap and easy enough to replace over a smaller timespan
+	It should withstand a minimum about 6 months of every day use or be cheap and easy enough to replace over a smaller timespan.
 * **Accurate:**

-	Following the standards for accuracy of weight scales, the device should be accurate to 1% of the full scale reading; linearity, repeatability, and uncertainty of the sensor measurement all contribute to how accurate the device is
+	Following the standards for accuracy of weight scales, the device should be accurate to 1% of the full scale reading; linearity, repeatability, and uncertainty of the sensor measurement all contribute to how accurate the device is.
 * **Lightweight:**

 	It should not add so much weight that it changes the user's gait and it should also be comfortable to use.